 - What about engaging in mutual masturbation via webcam with someone who lives thousands of miles away?

-Essentially, in today’s increasingly digital world the question that begs to be answered is this: Is live, in-person contact required for sexual infidelity, or does digital sexual activity count equally?
+In our increasingly digital world the question that begs to be answered is this: Is live, in-person contact required for sexual infidelity, or does digital sexual activity count equally?

 Infidelity (cheating) is the breaking of trust that occurs when you keep intimate, meaningful secrets from your primary romantic partner.